 Last but not least were the additions of several collaborators who helped with certain aspects of the design where I wasn’t able to complete the fabrication.
 The most notable of which is certainly Eric at Saxcraft in Berkeley whose artistic skill finessing the metalwork really makes the end result look professional.
 Thanks Eric for the wonderful collaboration!

-THE LOW A BELL: After deciding that I wanted to proceed using a Bari Sax bell, I looked for one which was already silver-plated and was able to find a 1928 Martin Bari which had seen better days.
+THE LOW A BELL: After deciding to try my experiments using a Bari Sax bell, I looked for one which was already silver-plated and was able to find a 1928 Martin Bari which had seen better days.
 I kept the keys and pads so I could check intonation, but literally took a hacksaw to the bell at approximately the correct place for it to mate to the contra at the same diameter.
-After roughly determining the geometry of the bell as it relates to the contra, the bracket is relocated and the angle of the bell is unsoldered and pivoted so it will mate perfectly with the contra.
+After roughly determining the geometry of the bell as it relates to the contra, some physical modifications were made: the bracket was relocated to the necessary height to mate with the contra body and the bell section was unsoldered and pivoted on its angle so it will mate perfectly with the contra and point outwards.

 Since not all of the holes are needed the rest are covered with patches.
-A small hole is needed and placed strategically to assist with intonation and to nullify a standing wave in the bell which occurs when playing the low A softly.
+A small hole is needed and placed strategically to assist with intonation and to nullify a standing wave in the bell which occurs when playing softly.

 THE LINKAGE: I experimented with several methods to provide a strong mechanical connection between the bell and the instrument.
 This is necessary to make sure that the longer bell is securely attached to the instrument.
 In the end, it was necessary to replace one of the brackets on the contra with one that has a place for the bell to connect it.